 Johnston-Willis Hospital was the first and only one of two hospitals in the United States to receive The Joint Commission Gold Seal of Approval for brain tumor care.
-In receiving this certification, we dedicate ourselves to maintaining the highest level of quality care for our patients.
+We’re also the only hospital in Virginia to carry this distinction.
+In receiving this certification, we’re dedicated to maintaining the highest level of quality care for our patients.
 We care about getting you healthy and back to everyday life.
-We also are the only hospital in Central Virginia offering the Gamma Knife® Perfexion™, a minimally invasive stereotactic radiosurgery tool used to treat brain tumors.
+We also are the only hospital in Central Virginia and one of two hospitals in Virginia offering the latest innovation in the treatment of brain tumors and other brain disorders -Gamma Knife® Icon™, a minimally invasive stereotactic radiosurgery tool.

 Because of our expertise treating brain tumors, patients and their families come from all over for treatment of brain and nervous system conditions.
 We treat malignant (cancerous) and benign (noncancerous) tumors, as well as rare, unusual and skull-based lesions, cerebrovascular disorders, and spine and nerve disorders.
 When you're with us, you can trust that you are in capable hands with experienced neurosurgeons who are among the very best in the country.

 With private rooms to enhance a peaceful recovery and personalized care provided by our experienced health care team, you'll find everything you need right here.

 Complete Brain Tumor Support

 The more you know, the better your outcome can be.
 That's why we integrate education and support throughout our program of care.
 You benefit from our broad range of services, including:

 - A brain tumor nurse navigator to assist with your care.

 - The Hawthorne Cancer Resource Center, which provides educational materials and a resource library.